Tetlanesh/Getting-and-Cleaning-Data-Course-Project/README.md

  - we set the grouping mode (dplyr library) on subject and activity
  - calculates mean values for each group of Subject / Activity / Feature
  - stores the final tidy set as a text file in working directory

+### How to run the script?

+ - copy the run_analisys.R file into your working directory
+ - type source('run_analysis.R') in your console - this will run the whole script

+### ddd